Can I live in an apartment my first year?

 Furnished units contain two extra long twin beds, two desks, two chairs, kitchen table and chairs, and a small sofa in the living area.

-The residence halls close two times during the academic year, over the semester break and over spring break.
-Residents must apply in advance to remain during these periods.
+The residence halls close during semester breaks and spring break.
+Students are not allowed to stay over the fall to spring semester break.
+Students requesting to stay over spring break must apply in advance.
 As contract rates do not cover these periods, residents will be charged $15 per night.
 Space is limited.
 Failure to sign-up during designated dates may result in a $25 administrative fee or the inability to stay on campus.

 Charges for tuition, housing, dining, violations (alcohol, lock-out/let-ins, damage, key replacement) loft kit rentals, Bookstore charges, etc. can be found through your CampusConnection account.
 Students can pay online through CampusConnection, in person at the NDSCS Business Affairs Office or by phone.
 Click here for more information on payment options.